Cockpit-HQ/docs/pro/webhooks/introduction/index.md

 ## Events

-Some possible event names that can be used to trigger a wbhook:
+Some possible event names that can be used to trigger a webhook:

 - `content.item.save`
 - `content.item.save.{modelName}`